Lecrapouille/gdcef/addons/gdcef/demos/README.md

 Basic browser with multiple tabs (work in progress).

 Type inside the URL entry your desired URL.
 It loads dynamicaly the URL.
 While the URL is not complete the page is not yet loaded.
-Once the URL is correct and the page load, the URL is saved in your current browser tab.
-To create a new browser tab, click on the `+` button.
-A default page is displayed.
-Type in the URL to load a new web page.
+Once the URL is correct and the page loaded, the URL is saved in your current browser tab.
+To create a new browser tab, click on the `+` button: a default page is displayed, then type in the URL to load a new web page.

+The 'color' button shows a basic Javascript injection: it changes the background color.

 ![Screenshot](2D/icon.png)